keenlim/keenlim/README.md

 - 🌱 I’m currently in my second year of university in NTU studying Computer Science :computer:
 - 🔭 I have a strong interest in software development
+- :mortar_board: I'm a motivated and driven learner

 <!--